Political Science Doctor of Philosophy Degree Program

 - Graduate assistants holding a full assistantship may meet the residency requirement by completing one academic year in such a position, including the satisfactory completion of a minimum of 18 registered credits during the year plus satisfactory completion of assigned duties.

 Waivers to the residency requirement will be granted upon acceptance of a doctoral student’s petition by the department chair, graduate coordinator, and the student’s graduate advisor.
 Waivers for one semester will be given when the student has demonstrated involvement in the department through such activities as attendance at departmental colloquia and participation in the Graduate Student Association.
 Waivers for both semesters will be granted when the student has demonstrated involvement in the department through such activities as are cited above and through preparation of a research paper for presentation at a department colloquim or a professional political science conference.

 Admission to Candidacy and Degree Applications

-Upon the successful passage of the comprehensive examination and research tools requirements, a student must file an application for admission to candidacy for the degree of Doctor of Philosophy in Political Science.
+Upon the successful passage of the scope and methods requirements, comprehensive examination and dissertation prospectus defense, a student must file an application for admission to candidacy for the degree of Doctor of Philosophy in Political Science.

-A student expecting to complete degree requirements at the end of a particular semester or summer session must file a Degree Application Request with the Registrar during the final registration period.
+A student expecting to complete degree requirements at the end of a particular semester or summer session must file a Degree Application Request through MyUAlbany during the final registration semester.